pawl/Chinese-RFID-Access-Control-Library/README.md

 -----
 ![alt tag](https://raw.githubusercontent.com/pawl/Chinese-RFID-Access-Control-Library/master/rfid_card_number_explanation.png)

-There are two numbers on the card.
-The access controller only uses the right number which I'm calling comma-format.
+There are usually two sets of numbers on the 125kHz EM4100 RFID cards.
+Key fobs usually only have a single 10-digit number.

+The number on the right, "comma format":
+* The access controller only uses this number.
+* According to the Weigand 26 spec, this is the format: ```8 bit facility code, 16 bit ID number```

+The number on the left, "10-digit format":
+* According to the Weigand 26 spec, this is the decimal format of the entire 8 bit facility code + the 16 bit ID number.
+* Numbers higher than 16,777,216 (2 ^ 24 bits) aren't possible.

-My usage example below shows an example of a function which converts the number on the left (which I'm calling 10-digit format) to the number on the right (comma format).
+My usage example below shows an example of a function which converts the 10-digit format to the comma format, and vice versa.

 Usage
 -----